Learn everything you need to know about tracking inventory with cycle counting, including the methods, process, frequency, steps and benefits.

 NetSuite’s Inventory Count feature improves inventory tracking and provides increased control over key assets.
 With this feature, firms can categorize inventory based on the volume of transactions and/or value, and enter regular periodic counts of on-hand item quantities to maintain inventory accuracy.

-With its standard functionality, NetSuite not only helps you gain better control of your inventory, but it also takes a step further by extending those activities to its warehouse management solution and mobile radio frequency (RF) devices.
+With its standard functionality, NetSuite not only helps you gain better control of your inventory, but takes it a step further by extending those activities to its warehouse management solution and mobile radio frequency (RF) devices.
 With the mobile app, users can scan bins and items, automatically recording the cycle counts without leaving the floor.
 This makes auditing inventory less intrusive to daily work and reduces manual errors due to incorrect keying and lag time.

 By implementing a cycle counting strategy that’s supported by inventory management software, companies get more accurate inventory levels; automatic prompts for items that need to be counted; the ability to categorize items based on volumes or value; improved quality assurance; and higher customer satisfaction rates.